zama-ai/fhevm/docs/guides/decrypt.md

   }
 ```

 Note that a [`GatewayContract`](../../gateway/GatewayContract.sol) contract is already predeployed on the fhEVM testnet, and a default relayer account is added through the specification of the environment variable `PRIVATE_KEY_GATEWAY_RELAYER` in the `.env` file.
 Relayers are the only accounts authorized to fulfil the decryption requests.
-However `GatewayContract` would still check the KMS signature during the fulfilment, so we trust the relayer only to forward the request on time, a rogue relayer could not cheat by sending fake decryption results (the KMS signature is in the works).
+However `GatewayContract` would still check the KMS signature during the fulfilment, so we trust the relayer only to forward the request on time, a rogue relayer could not cheat by sending fake decryption results.

 The interface of the `Gateway.requestDecryption` function from previous snippet is the following: